pinkimahato9814-afk/Pizza_sales_analysis/README.md

 Optimize the menu by reconsidering least-selling pizzas.
 Plan inventory and staffing based on sales peaks.
 Monitor KPIs regularly through dashboards for continuous improvement.

+## <mark> conclusion and recomendation<mark>

+The analysis gives a clear understanding of how pizza sales are performing across different categories, sizes, and time periods.
+Based on these insights, a few practical steps can be taken to improve overall performance.

+The business can focus more on promoting high-performing categories to maximize revenue.

+Low-selling pizzas can be reviewed, improved, or replaced to make the menu more effective.

+Sales patterns can help in planning inventory and staff, especially during busy hours like lunch and dinner.

+It is also important to track key performance metrics regularly, using dashboards, to support better decision-making over time.